Road Trip Checklist for Traveling During COVID19

 Once you’re sure your car is in tip-top shape and ready for your road trip, just add a few more items to your packing list:

 Now you’re ready to hit the road.
-Drive safely, and have a great vacation!
+Stay safe and have a great trip!